 Both approaches reflect the skill, beauty and artistry of mapmaking at its best.

-You can see copies of 'The Times atlas' from 1922 and 2011 in the Bartholomew exhibition, which runs at the National Library of Scotland from 7 December 2012 to 7 May 2013.
+Copies of 'The Times atlas' from 1922 and 2011 were on show in the Bartholomew exhibition, which ran at the National Library of Scotland from 7 December 2012 to 7 May 2013.